Zhagi/Ansible-Project/README.md

 Contributions to this project are welcome!
 Please fork the repository and submit a pull request with your improvements.

 ## Acknowledgements
-- Thanks to the Ansible community for providing excellent documentation and resources.
+- This project is part of a comprehensive exercise aimed at mastering the automation of server configurations.
+You can explore this project along with others at [moabukar/tech-vault](https://github.com/moabukar/tech-vault).
-- This project was created as part of a learning exercise for automating server setups.
+- Special thanks to [moabukar](https://github.com/moabukar) for presenting numerous challenges and providing valuable resources that contribute significantly to the development of DevOps professionals.